 In 2012, the two orangutans Sif and Sifa were released in what was just the second release from Nyaru Menteng into Bukit Batikap.
 The couple was regularly observed by a monitoring team from Camp Totat Jalu until 2015, when they suddenly moved out of range.
 At the time, the monitoring team concluded they had moved to a new forest area out of any of BOS Foundation monitoring teams’ range.
 Fortunately, the following story is based on recent observations of Sifa.

-Sifa suddenly showed up again
+Sifa suddenly reappeared

 We were all surprised in February this year when a monitoring team ran into Sifa again.
 She had grown significantly, but unfortunately, it seemed she had gone blind on her left eye.